Sunday, August 3, 2008

 Wednesday, October 24, 2007

-You say bicyclette, I say bicilette
+You say bicyclette, I say biciclette

 It's true I prefer the French pronunciation, but I like the Italian spelling best.
 If I ask pretty please can I have them both?
 No, for consistency's sake I'm going with the Italian (bichi-cle-tay).
 It's just as well, since my dream town is Mantova - where the local dish is pumpkin ravioli and bicycles outnumber cars on the street.